Functional L-Optimality Subsampling for Massive Data: Introduction

-For the functional linear model, the time complexity of the penalized B-splines method \citep{cardot2003spline, claeskens2009asymptotic,xiao2019asymptotic} is $O(n+n(K+p+1)^2)$, where $n$ is the sample size, $K$ is the number of knots and $p$ is the degree of the spline.
-Usually, $K$ is chosen to be relatively large to capture the local features of the functions.
-Moreover, each sample has multiple measurements in the domain, and sometimes the number of observations may even be very large in the functional data.
-Thus, when the sample size is extremely large, we have to face more serious challenges than mentioned above, especially we also need to select the optimal smoothing parameter by the Bayesian information criterion (BIC).
-For example, the global climate data record the daily maximum temperature, daily minimum temperature and daily precipitation from January 1st, 1950 to December 30th, 2100 of all $1,036,800$ grids in the globe.
-The data can be used to analyze the changes in the global climate during the past few decades and study the future trend of global change.
-The data size of the whole global climate data during 1950-2100 is above 1TB, which is too large to be held in the most common computers.
+It is worth mentioning that there is almost no work of subsampling in the field of functional data analysis (FDA).
+In applications, especially in the clinical, biometrical, epidemiological, social and economic fields, many variables are measured or observed at multiple times or spatial locations.
+This kind of variables is called a functional variable because these variables can be viewed as functions of time or spatial locations, and the data for these variable are called functional data \citep{Ramsay02, Morris15}.
+The functional data are usually defined on a space that is intrinsically infinite-dimensional.
+In some applications, we may have massive functional data.
+For example, the global climate data from NASA (\url{https://ds.nccs.nasa.gov/thredds/catalog/NEX-GDDP/IND/BCSD/catalog.html}) records the temperature and precipitation from January 1st, 1950 to December 30th, 2100 of all $1,036,800$ spatial grids in the globe.
+The data can be used to analyze the changes in the global climate during the past few decades and study the future trend of climate change.
+The data size of the whole global climate data during 1950-2100 is beyond the terabyte (TB) regime, which is too large to be stored in personal computers.
 Thus, the statistical analysis based on the full data is difficult.
-Another example is about the kidney transplant data from the Organ Procurement Transplant Network/United Network for Organ Sharing (Optn/UNOS).
-This data set collects the information of $478,380$ recipients during the follow-up period, which can be used to identify whether the transplant is successful.
-For the above classification problem, we need to use an iterative procedure to get the estimator, thus, the computation requires too long to get the results when the full data is used.
+Another example is about the kidney transplant data from the Organ Procurement Transplant Network/United Network for Organ Sharing (Optn/UNOS, \url{https://optn.transplant.hrsa.gov/} ).
+This data set collects the information of $478,380$ recipients during the follow-up period after the kidney transplant, which can be used to check whether the transplant is successful.
+For the above classification problem, we may need to use an iterative optimization procedure to obtain the estimator.
+Then the computation takes too long time to attain the results when the full data is used.
+When the sample size of functional data is extremely large, we have to face a more serious challenge of the volume than mentioned above.